Cricket: Cricket in the 20th century

+Cricket in the 21st century

+The 21st century brought with it the Bangladesh Team, who made their Test debut in 2000.
+The game itself also grew, with a new format made up of 20-over innings being created.
+This format, called T20 cricket, quickly became a highly popular format, putting the longer formats at risk.
+The new shorter format also introduced franchise cricket, with new tournaments like the Indian Premier League and the Australian Big Bash League.
+The ICC has selected the T20 format as cricket's growth format, and has introduced a T20 World Cup which is played every two years; T20 cricket has also been increasingly accepted into major events such as the Asian Games.
+The resultant growth has seen cricket's fanbase cross one billion people, with 90% of them in South Asia.
+T20's success has also spawned even shorter formats, such as 10-over cricket (T10) and 100-ball cricket, though not without controversy.

+Outside factors have also taken their toll on cricket.
+For example, the 2008 Mumbai attacks led India and Pakistan to suspend their bilateral series indefinitely.
+The 2009 attack on the Sri Lankan team during their tour of Pakistan led to Pakistan being unable to host matches until 2019.

+In 2017, Afghanistan and Ireland became the 11th and 12th Test nations.

 Laws and gameplay

-In cricket, the rules of the game are specified in a code called The Laws of Cricket (hereinafter called "the Laws") which has a global remit.
+In cricket, the rules of the game are codified in The Laws of Cricket (hereinafter called "the Laws"), which has a global remit.
 There are 42 Laws (always written with a capital "L").
-The earliest known version of the code was drafted in 1744 and, since 1788, it has been owned and maintained by its custodian, the Marylebone Cricket Club (MCC) in London.
+The earliest known version of the code was drafted in 1744, and since 1788, it has been owned and maintained by its custodian, the Marylebone Cricket Club (MCC) in London.

 Playing area

-Cricket is a bat-and-ball game played on a cricket field (see image, right) between two teams of eleven players each.
-The field is usually circular or oval in shape and the edge of the playing area is marked by a boundary, which may be a fence, part of the stands, a rope, a painted line or a combination of these; the boundary must if possible be marked along its entire length.
+Cricket is a bat-and-ball game played on a cricket field (see image of cricket pitch and creases) between two teams of eleven players each.
+The field is usually circular or oval in shape, and the edge of the playing area is marked by a boundary, which may be a fence, part of the stands, a rope, a painted line, or a combination of these; the boundary must if possible be marked along its entire length.

 In the approximate centre of the field is a rectangular pitch (see image, below) on which a wooden target called a wicket is sited at each end; the wickets are placed 22 yd apart.
 The pitch is a flat surface 10 ft wide, with very short grass that tends to be worn away as the game progresses (cricket can also be played on artificial surfaces, notably matting).
 Each wicket is made of three wooden stumps topped by two bails.